 Your elder family member deserves above standard care and respect when they reside in a nursing care facility.
 If the caregivers you trust have abused, neglected, or taken advantage of your aging loved one, you need to hold them accountable.
 When you take legal action on behalf of your loved one, you also help prevent subpar and abusive caregivers from causing harm to other residents.

-If you suspect nursing home abuse, contact one of our skilled Atlanta nursing home abuse lawyers at Brauns Law online or at (404) 418-8244 to discuss the circumstances surrounding the abuse.
+If you suspect nursing home abuse, contact one of our skilled Atlanta personal injury lawyers at Brauns Law online or at (404) 418-8244 to discuss the circumstances surrounding the abuse.
 We offer free consultations and handle cases on contingency, collecting attorney fees from any settlement or verdict in your favor.